hodgesmr/mastodon_digest/README.md

 I'm still thinking about the best structure / process / whatever to incorporate new interesting algorithms.
 Maybe I'll devote time to that, maybe not.

 I've tested this on my Intel and M1 macOS machines.
+Ubuntu users say it works.
 I believe it'll work on other architectures and operating systems, but I haven't tried.
 The availability of a GUI web browser is important.
+[Do you know how to make it work on Windows?](https://github.com/hodgesmr/mastodon_digest/issues/13)

 ## A Matt Hodges project